chatwoot/docs/docs/self-hosted/configuration/features/integrations/twitter-channel-setup.md

 ## 1. Twitter standalone App

-One way to handle twitter api is through standlone app, for this we don't have to add any project to create this app,
+One way to handle Twitter API is through a standalone app, which doesn't require the creation of a project to create an app,

 ### Create a Twitter App

-Go to [Projects & Apps Overview Console](https://developer.twitter.com/en/portal/projects-and-apps) in Twitter Developer Portal.
-Go to "Standalone Apps" section.
-Click on "Create App" button.
+In Twitter Developer Portal, go to [Projects & Apps Overview Console](https://developer.twitter.com/en/portal/projects-and-apps).
+Then, go to the "Standalone Apps" section.
+Then, click on the "Create App" button.

 <img src={require('./images/twitter/standalone-app.png').default} width="400" alt="standalone" border="1px, 1px, 1px, 1px" />